 A curious carpenter bee (Xylocopa spp.)

-Most solitary bees have a short lifespan as flying adults.
+Most solitary bees have short lifespans as adults.
 Male mason bees only fly for about two weeks—just long enough to mate—and females only live a few weeks longer.
 With such a short adult lifespan, solitary bees have to use their time wisely!
-They do not have time to make honey, nor do they like to fly too far from home, meaning they spend the bulk of their time preparing their nests and pollinating flowers within a relatively small area.
+They do not have time to make honey, nor do they like to fly too far from home, which means that they spend the bulk of their time preparing their nests and pollinating flowers within a relatively small area.
 A big chunk of a solitary bee’s life is spent in their mother’s nesting site, hibernating over winter in their cocoons.